 Like I said… 2 ingredients only (scroll down to recipe card for all quantities):

-The lemon ricotta filling is made with the expected baked cheesecake ingredients, with the addition of Ricotta Cheese and Lemon (scroll down to recipe card for all quantities):
+The lemon ricotta filling is made with the expected baked cheesecake ingredients, with the addition of Ricotta Cheese and Lemon (scroll down to recipe card for all ingredients and quantities):

 - Spinach and Ricotta Rolls